This fall walk scavenger hunt is a fantastic way to enjoy a fun activity with your kids.

 - Make the most of this special time: Even if you’re not particularly an outdoorsy type, try to get into it for your kids.
 You can even tell them that nature walks aren’t your most favorite thing but you’re stretching yourself and trying new things.

 - Add your own prompts: Before you head out on your fall walk scavenger hunt, talk about the different prompts.
 Make sure to include any extra ideas that your kids have on the back.
 They can even create doodles as you go along.
+A few fun things to add to your fall nature scavenger hunt could be pine cones, apple orchard, pile of leaves, nature trail, and pumpkin patches.

 Get Your Free Fall Walk Scavenger Hunt